vdhamer/Photo-Club-Hub/.github/README.md

 <ul><details><summary>Details (click to expand)</summary></p>

-The `Language` table is a tiny table to hold the languages supported by the `root.level1.json` file.
+The `Language` table is a tiny table to support multiple languages used in the app's **data**.
-For now, it is intended only to support the `LocalizedRemark` table.
-Initially a hardcoded equivalent is used to load localized remarks from `root.level1.json`.</p>
+The set of languages used in the app data can differ from the set of languages supported by the app's user interface **code**: localization of code is enabled at build time using mechanisms provided in Xcode, while localization of database data is handled at run time using mechanisms provided by the app.</p>

-By storing it in the database, the set of supported `Languages` in `root.level1.json` can be opened.
+So by storing translations in the database, the set of supported `Languages` used in the data is open-ended.
-For example, a museum in Portugal may have an English and a Portugues remark, even when the user interface is only localized to English and Dutch.
+For example, a museum in Portugal may have an English and a Portugues descriptive remark, even when the app's user interface can only be set to English or Dutch.
-This allows the app to display Portuguese text for the local museum if the device is set to Portuguese, while the user interface will be shown in English as long as Portuguese is not supported.</p>
+This allows the app to display Portuguese text for the local museum whenever the user selected Portuguese as the preferred language.

-A side benefit of this approach is that localized remarks can be provided without having to wait until the app provides full support for a language.
+Under these conditions, the user interface will nomally be displayed in English.</p>

+Currently there are two features in the app that display text from the database and thus require support for localization:
+1. max one `localizedRemark` attached to an `organization` (club, museum) and
+2. multiple `localizedKeywords` attached to a `photographer`.
 </details></ul>

 #### LocalizedRemark